 • £65 per session (after 5pm)

 I am a recognised provider with WPA and Vitality Health Insurance.
-If you're covered by either insurer, you may be able to claim for your therapy sessions.
+If you are covered by either insurer, you may be able to claim for your therapy sessions.
 Please check your policy details and request a pre-authorisation code before we begin.

 Still unsure?

-If something here resonates - even if you don’t know what you need - reach out.
+If something here resonates, even if you are not sure what you need, you are very welcome to reach out.
 I offer a free 30-minute initial consultation video call so we can see whether this feels like a good fit.

 Contact Us